owenkyang/owenkyang/README.md

  I previously was at:
   - 🖥️ [AT&T Labs](https://about.att.com/sites/labs), as a Software Engineering Intern where I worked on Multimodality Models and AR.

 Some Projects I am working on:
   - Automatic Remote Meeting Attendance Taker that uses Computer Vision to automatically mark attendance for your remote classes and meetings!
   - UCSD Class Schedule to Google Calendar Generator

-Current Learning Goals:
-  - Learn more about Cloud Computing and Networking
-  - Have a greater understanding of Databases and API development

 <!--
 **owenkyang/owenkyang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.